Long before the COVID-19 pandemic started burning through our planet, the networks were already battling another scourge: ransomware.

 He notes that while companies may have the tools and processes in place, they will continue to be victimized if they don’t practice and use them effectively or train the user community and install preventative measures.

 Human nature is also to blame.
-Ransomware is designed to advantage of our human emotions and failings.
+Ransomware is designed to take advantage of our human emotions and failings.
 The same behavior also delays any immediate actions that could stem the ransomware tide.

 “I believe it’s human nature to ignore and avoid thinking about the worst scenario, therefore it’s really important to have a rigorous set of rules and practices in-place defined by a security team in any organization,” says Shi.